 Analysis

-Over the past year, there were months when my wife attended quite a few physiotherapy sessions.
+In recent years, there have been months when my wife attended quite a few physiotherapy sessions.
 That pushed the total figure up by at least another 500 zł.

-Childless couples renting in Warsaw or Kraków could easily add another 1,000 zł to the total of 7,162 zł.
-Newly constructed apartments of between 50-70 m2 could easily set tenants back around 4,000-4,500 zł in and around the centre of Warsaw.
+Childless couples renting in Warsaw or Kraków could easily add another 1,000 zł to the total of 7,320 zł.
+Newly constructed apartments of between 50-70 m2 may set tenants back around 4,000-4,500 zł in and around the centre of Warsaw.

 Overall, my wife and I live quite modestly.
 It’s true that we like to go out for coffee two or three times a week.
 Nevertheless, we very rarely eat out.